Henry McNeil

-Henry "Harry" McNeil (1850 – 2 June 1924) was a Scottish footballer.
+Henry McNeil (1849 – 2 June 1924) was a Scottish footballer.

-During his career, McNeil played in several positions for Queen's Park (where he won five Scottish Cups) and Third Lanark, as well as the Scottish national team.
+During his career, McNeil played in several positions for Queen's Park (where he won five Scottish Cups) and Third Lanark, as well as the Scotland national team.

 McNeil was football's caps world record holder from March 1881 (taking the title from clubmate Billy MacKinnon) until March 1882 when John Price of Wales earned his 11th cap.